akarshkumarmadhwa/ElevatorSystemSolution/README.md

 cd ElevatorSystemSolution/elevator_system
 ```

-3. Please read the special note point number 2 below, and go through the entire notes once.
+3. Please make sure you enter the correct directoryy containing the project.

 4. Install the requirements
 ```